Speaking engagements are a gold mine for opportunity and growth.

 Here’s how to get more credibility:

 - Write a book.
 You knew this was coming!
-But really, what better way to show off your expertise than by saying you’re the author of X book on the subject.
-By sharing that you wrote a book on the subject, people will instantly view you as an authority on the topic.
+But really, what better way to show off your expertise than by saying you’re the author of a book on the subject.
+By sharing that you wrote a book, people will instantly view you as an authority on the topic.
 And just think – how many public speakers are authors?
 A LOT!

 - Get featured.
 Reach out to publications, social media groups, and even online blog communities to start leveraging new audiences and building industry authority.
 For example, you can contribute a guest blog within your niche and get featured on different websites that hold authority with your target audience.